x12q/kotlin-randomizer/README.md

 ```

+<a id="limitation"></a>
 ## Limitation

 There are cases in which this library will crash.
-Fortunately, these are pretty weird cases that are very uncommon in real scenario.
+Fortunately, these are pretty weird cases that are very uncommon in real scenarios.

 For example, it is not possible for this library to generate a random instance of `MyClass` below.

 This is a limitation of the kotlin reflection library (see https://youtrack.jetbrains.com/issue/KT-25573/).
 So until then, ...

+Well, there may be others that I am not aware of ...

 ```kotlin